 Those who are enrolled in the 5-week program continue with two hours of classes at the local University.

 If you are not taking the program for credit, you’ll have plenty of spare time after your shadowing experience to explore the city on your own or with your new friends.

 Following an afternoon of exploration, you will head out for dinner in one of the many amazing restaurants in the area, and then most likely… go to bed early!

 You’ll want to be bright-eyed and bushy-tailed the next morning!

 Is the program compliant with the Association of American Medical Colleges (AAMC) in terms of ethical shadowing for undergraduate and graduate students?

 The program is fully compliant with the Association of American Medical Colleges (AAMC) guidelines.
 Rules on shadowing in Italy are very similar to those in the US.
 As such, you will be in the middle of the action – right next to the doctor you are shadowing – as an observer.
 However, you are not going to practice medicine during your Fellowship.

 What are the hours of the shadowing?

 You will be shadowing four days a week, about five hours per day.
 This means more than 20 hours of shadowing a week.
-You’ll be shadowing English-speaking physicians in hospitals and outpatient clinics, and will have plenty of occasions to speak with the doctors, observe them with patients, and ask tons of questions.
+You’ll be shadowing physicians, surgeons, and other healthcare professionals in hospitals and outpatient clinics, and will have plenty of occasions to speak with the doctors, observe them with patients, and ask tons of questions.